Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 The Tour de France Note (Worth Building the Trip Around)

-If you have flexibility, the 2026 Tour de France final stage is Sunday, July 19, finishing on the Champs-Elysees.
-Ten years ago, the Tour finished on Bastille Day itself most years.
-Now it ends the following Sunday.
-So if you can extend a Bastille Day trip by 5 days, you get the parade AND the Tour finish - two of the most iconic Paris spectacles in one trip.
+If you have flexibility, the 2026 Tour de France final stage is Sunday, July 26, finishing on the Champs-Elysees after three loops over Montmartre.
+So if you can extend a Bastille Day trip by 12 days, you get the parade AND the Tour finish - two of the most iconic Paris spectacles in one trip.
+That's a stretch with kids, frankly, so most families pick one or the other.

-The Tour finish viewing is its own thing.
-The peloton circles the Champs-Elysees about 8 times in the final hour.
-Get to the Champs-Elysees by 11 AM (the actual finish is around 6 PM but the early arrival is to claim a curb spot).
+If you do go for the Tour finish: the peloton circles in the final hour.
+Get to the Champs-Elysees by 11 AM (the actual finish is late afternoon but the early arrival is to claim a curb spot).
 The atmosphere is celebratory, family-friendly, and somehow less crowded than Bastille Day.
 The yellow-jersey podium ceremony at the end is a bucket-list moment for any cycling-curious kid.

 Where to Stay for Bastille Day

 Two priorities.
 First, pick a metro line that connects to multiple fireworks-viewing options.
-The Line 6 (Cambronne, Bir-Hakeim, Trocadero) is gold for this.
+Line 6 (Cambronne, Bir-Hakeim, Trocadero) is gold for this.
 Line 1 (Champs-Elysees Clemenceau, Tuileries) is great for the parade.
-Second, pick a neighborhood that you actually want to wander in - the 7th, 15th, and Marais all qualify.
+Second, pick a neighbourhood you actually want to wander in - the 7th, 15th, and Marais all qualify.

 Avoid: hotels right on the Champs-Elysees on July 14 (insane, expensive, you will not sleep).
-Avoid Airbnbs without air conditioning - July in Paris can hit the 90s.
+Avoid Airbnbs without air conditioning - July in Paris can hit the 90s and European hotel rooms are tiny without cooling.
+We learned that the hard way our first summer.

 The Don'ts of Bastille Day with Kids